lsmo-epfl/aiida-lsmo/docs/source/user_guide/workflows.rst

 Their inner working is very simple but they are collected in this repository to be used as a reference in our group.
 If you are investigating some different gas storage application, consider including a similar script here.

+An example is :py:func:`~aiida_lsmo.calcfunctions.working_cap.calc_ch4_working_cap` for methane storage.

 Isotherm work chain
 +++++++++++++++++++++++

-The Isotherm work chain allows to compute a single-component isotherm in a framework, from a few settings.
+The :py:func:`~aiida_lsmo.workchains.isotherm.IsothermWorkChain` work function allows to compute a single-component isotherm in a framework, from a few settings.

 What it does, in order: